Pulvsama/Hackathon-ELEVEN/README.md

 - Preprocessing: Encoded categorical variables (One Hot Encoding), Added features from our datasets, Added Cyclical time features

 ## Approach
-- Models used: Random Forest, Gradient Boosting, XGBoost
+- Models used: Random Forest, CatBoost, XGBoost
-- Feature selection and engineering applied to improve model performance
+- Data preprocessing and lagged features to improve model performance
-- Hyperparameter tuning with cross-validation
+- Hyperparameter tuning with cross-validation using Optuna

 ## Results
-- RMSE decreased from **X** (baseline) to **Y** (final model)
+- RMSE decreased from **13.4** (baseline) to **6.4** (final model)
 - Final model achieved **winning performance in the hackathon**
-- Visualizations:
-  - Include a small figure showing predicted vs actual wait times
-  - Optional: feature importance plot to highlight key predictors